 This session discusses the demographic, geopolitical, financial, and economic trends that are reshaping the 21st century.
 The session is eminently interactive, inviting students to reflect on the implications of trends such as population ageing, urbanization, the proliferation of failed states, global financial imbalances, and the rise of emerging economies and emerging-market multinationals for their respective industries.

-This course provides participants with an understanding of current corporate finance theory and practice, with a focus on what determines a company's value and how managers can maximize value.
+This course provides students with an understanding of current corporate finance theory and practice, with a focus on what determines a company’s value and how managers can maximize value.
 Emphasis is on developing the analytical skills needed for financial decision making and for understanding financial transactions (e.g., acquisitions and mergers).
 Topics include discounted cash flow analysis, the relationship between risk and return, cost of capital, capital budgeting (valuing business assets), corporate valuation, and capital structure (the choice between equity and debt financing).
 An important goal of the course is to enhance attorneys' ability to provide value-added contributions in the corporate and other settings in which value is at play (e.g., assessing an investment proposal or the purchase/sale of a business).
-Participants will develop a solid understanding of how businesses work financially and what the drivers of value are for shareholders and other investors.
+Students will develop a solid understanding of how businesses work financially and what the drivers of value are for shareholders and other investors.

 Global Strategic Management

 The decisions and central issues that affect the international expansion and sustainability of a company are neither obvious nor determined by the technological or economic forces generally associated with globalization.
 This course will explain the unexpected way in which international competition unfolds over time and across countries.
-By examining detailed case studies, participants will gain a deeper understanding of the decisions that multinational companies face when conducting business across borders.
+By examining detailed case studies, students will gain a deeper understanding of the decisions that multinational companies face when conducting business across borders.